kubedb/cli/docs/guides/redis/monitoring/using-builtin-prometheus.md

 Here,

 - `spec.monitor` specifies that built-in [Prometheus](https://github.com/prometheus/prometheus) is used to monitor this database instance.
-KubeDB operator will configure the service of this database in a way that the Prometheus server will automatically find out the service endpoint aka `MongoDB Exporter` and will receive metrics from exporter.
+KubeDB operator will configure the service of this database in a way that the Prometheus server will automatically find out the service endpoint aka `Redis Exporter` and will receive metrics from exporter.

-KubeDB will create a separate stats service with name `<mongodb-crd-name>-stats` for monitoring purpose.
-KubeDB operator will configure this monitoring service once the MongoDB is successfully running.
+KubeDB will create a separate stats service with name `<redis-crd-name>-stats` for monitoring purpose.
+KubeDB operator will configure this monitoring service once the Redis is successfully running.

 ```console
 $ kubedb get rd -n demo